aishsharma/WeirdoAish/README.md

-# WeirdoAish
-This is my personal profile site and will have simple javascript projects
+This is my personal profile site and blog.